VGR: Visual Grounded Reasoning: Visual Reasoning Data Curation

 \subsection{Data Scaling with Annotation Model}

-During the reject sampling ,we notice the cold-start data generated by existing instruction-tuned models exhibits a high rejection rate and slow generation speed.
-To address these limitations, we train an annotation model using a small subset of the cold-start data that survived the reject sampling pipeline.
-Empirically, we initialize our model with the recently released InternVL3-14B~\cite{zhu2025internvl3} and further augment it with cold-start data and pure text data from the Open-R1 distilled dataset~\cite{openr1}.
-This augmentation strategy leverages reasoning patterns learned from large-scale text data, which we found can generalize effectively to visual reasoning tasks.
-The annotation model improves the pass rate from $14\%$ to $40\%$ and significantly speedup annotation.
+During the reject sampling, we notice the cold-start data generated by the existing instruction model exhibits a high rejection rate and slow generation speed.
+To address these limitations, we train an annotation model using the cold-start data that passes the reject sampling pipeline.
+Empirically, we adopt a smaller 14B MLLM~\citep{zhu2025internvl3} as annotation model, we augment it with the cold-start data, we also use reasoning data from the Open-R1 distilled dataset~\citep{openr1} to generalize the conventional reasoning ability to our visual reasoning task.
+With the knowledge and pattern learned from cold-start data, the smaller annotation model significantly improves the pass rate from $14\%$ in cold-start to $40\%$ and also speedup annotation for $3.2\times$ times.
+This allows us to scale the amount of our training data with low cost.